FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 The numbers for the standard text mode are straight forward: the total number of frames is the sum of the number of frames for calculation and the number of frames to draw the results.

 The numbers for the color ram double buffer are more complex, due to the constant raster interrupt workload for each frame.
 For example the calculation takes 1 frame and 1 frame to draw the results on the screen.
 This results in 2 frames.
 But in each of these frames 25% is needed for raster interrupts and only 75% of each frame can be used for calculation and drawing.
 So for calculation and drawing 2/0.75=2.67 frames are needed.
-This means that a third frame has to be started and for these three totals frames needed aditionally 3x0.25=0.75 frames are used for raster interrupts.
+This means that a third frame has to be started and for these three totals frames needed additionally 3x0.25=0.75 frames are used for raster interrupts.
 For this example the total number of frames sums up to 2 + 0.75 = 2.75 frames.

 | Calculation time | Color Ram Double Buffer | Standard Text Mode |
 | ------ | ------ | ------ |